SURES

 SURES (Red de Comercio Justo del Sur, South of Chile Fair Trade Network) is a Chilean association created in 2006 during the first Fair Trade Meetings, organized by the Chol-Chol Foundation and the AVINA Foundation.
-It is a network of small scale producers cooperatives of the Bio-Bio Region and the Araucanía Region, in the south of Chile.
+It is a network of small scale producer cooperatives of the Bio-Bio Region and the Araucanía Region, in the south of Chile.

-Its mission to enlighten south of Chile’s artisans and use fair trade as a tool to overpass poverty, so that they could live dignified of their work.
+Its mission is to enlighten south of Chile’s artisans and use fair trade as a tool to overcome poverty, so that they can live dignified lives from their work.

 Priorities

-Producers associated to this network are mostly Mapuche women living within a poor family in the countryside.
-Selling their products bring them the main income of their home, which is a regular - and at least - minimum wage.
-SURES also work with urban artisans, the majority of them coming from Concepción.
+Producers associated with this network are mostly Mapuche women living within a poor family in the countryside.
+Selling their products brings them the main income of their home, which is a regular - and at least - minimum wage.
+SURES also works with urban artisans, the majority of them coming from Concepción.

 For all members of SURES, Fair Trade ensures a direct relationship with marginalized producers, which is based on justice and dignity, and non-profit organizations play the part of “matchmaker” between these producers and responsible consumers.